AviatrixSystems/Docs/HowTos/accesskey.rst

 Account with Access Key
 =====================================

-This document describes how to setup Aviatrix access account by using IAM user access key and secret id, instead of IAM roles.
+This document describes how to setup an Aviatrix access account by using an IAM user access key and secret id, instead of IAM roles.

 This approach is applicable to AWS China as Aviatrix does not support IAM role yet.